DHTMLX/docs-todolist/docs/guides/task_operations.md

 ## Changing the indent level of a task

-To change the nesting level a task dynamically, use the following two methods:
+To change the nesting level of a task dynamically, use the following two methods:

 - [indentTask()](../../api/methods/indenttask_method/) - to demote the nesting level of a task to one lower level